On the equivalence of contact invariants in sutured Floer homology theories: Background

 \subsection{Heegaard Floer homology with local coefficients and contact invariants}

-Finally, we recall the definition of Heegaard Floer homology with local coefficients and we review the construction of Ozsv{\'a}th and Szab{\'o}'s contact invariant for closed manifolds therein.

-Suppose $Y$ is a closed, oriented 3-manifold, and $\eta$ is an oriented, embedded curve in $Y$.
-To define the Heegaard Floer homology of $Y$ with local coefficient system associated with $\eta$, one starts with an admissible pointed Heegaard diagram for $Y$.
+Suppose $Y$ is a closed, oriented 3-manifold and $\eta$ is a smooth 1-cycle in $Y$.
+To define the Heegaard Floer homology of $Y$ in a $\Sc$ structure $\spc\in \Sc(Y)$ with local coefficient system associated with $\eta$, one starts with an weakly $\spc$-admissible pointed Heegaard diagram for $Y$.
+This admissibility condition means that every nontrivial periodic domain $P$ with has a negative multiplicity, where $[{P}]$ refers to the class in $H_2(Y)$ represented by $P$.
 We may view $\eta$ as a (possibly non-embedded) curve on $\Sigma$.
-The chain complex is the $\Lambda[U]$-module generated by intersection points $\bx\in\Ta\cap \Tb$.
+The chain complex is the $\Lambda[U]$-module generated by intersection points $\bx\in\Ta\cap \Tb$ whose associated $\Sc$ structure $\spc_z(\bx)$ equals $\spc$.
 For ease of notation, we will adopt the convention in \cite{osz8} and use $[\bx,i]$ to denote $U^{-i}\bx$, which then vanishes for $i<0$.
 The differential is defined on such a pair by and extended linearly with respect to multiplication in $\Lambda$.
-Here, $\partial_\alpha(\phi)\cdot \eta$ refers to the oriented intersection in $\Sigma$ of the $\alpha$ portion of the boundary of the domain of $\phi$ in $\Sigma$ with the curve $\eta$.
+Here, $\partial_\alpha(\phi)\cdot \eta$ refers to the oriented intersection in $\Sigma$ of the $\boldsymbol\alpha$ portion of the boundary of the domain of $\phi$ in $\Sigma$ with the curve $\eta$.
 The Heegaard Floer homology of $Y$ is the homology of this complex.
-The homology is, up to isomorphism of $\Lambda[U]$-modules, an invariant of the class $[\eta]\in H_1(Y;\mathbb{Z})$.
+This module is an invariant of the class $[\eta]\in H_1(Y)$.
+Given an embedded surface $R\subset Y$ in addition to $\eta$, we define just as for monopole Floer homology.
+Heegaard Floer homology obeys the following adjunction inequality \cite[Corollary 7.2]{osz14}.